 II.
 STATEMENT OF POLICY

-Good Academic Standing: Undergraduate students who possess both a current semester Grade Point Average (GPA) and total institutional GPA of 2.0 or above (All Teacher Education majors need a GPA of 2.5 or above in both GPAs and indicated above) are considered to be in Good Academic Standing.
+Good Academic Standing: Undergraduate students who possess a total institutional GPA of 2.0 or above (All Teacher Education majors need a GPA of 2.5 or above are considered to be in Good Academic Standing.

 Academic Probation: An undergraduate student who fails to maintain good academic standing will be placed on academic probation and referred to an academic advisor.
 Academic probation is a warning (Teacher Education majors must see the College of Education and Human Services Probation/Suspension section of the catalog for the College's probation policy.)
 Transcripts will reflect probations.

-Academic Suspension and Dismissal: If both the Current Term and Total Institutional GPA fall below 2.0 at the end of a semester in which a student is on Academic Probation, then the student will be eligible for suspension.
+Academic Suspension and Dismissal: If the Total Institutional GPA falls below 2.0 at the end of a semester in which a student is on Academic Probation, then the student will be eligible for suspension.
 (Teacher Education majors must see the College of Education and Human Services Probation/Suspension section of the catalog for the College's probation policy.)

 If suspended, the student will be dropped from any course for which he/she is currently registered and denied the opportunity to re-enroll.
 The duration of suspension varies by college.
-E-mail notification is sent by Enrollment Services Processing to students who are placed on suspension.
+E-mail notification is sent by the Registrar’s Office to students who are placed on suspension.
 Written notification may additionally be sent to students from their respective college or the Academic Center for Excellence (ACE).
 Transcripts will reflect suspensions.